-Today’s results of the Conference Board’s Leading Economic Indicators showed another monthly increase climbing .9% compared to October bringing the annual increase to 5.96% and leaving the index at a level of 104.9.
+Today’s results of the Conference Board’s Leading Economic Indicators showed another sharp monthly increase climbing 1.4% compared to February 2010 bringing the annual increase to a whopping 11.95% and leaving the index at a level of 109.6.

-On the face of it this is clearly a Bullish “Green Shoots” development as this series (an aggregate of 10 component leading indices) is signaling a clear shift from leading contraction to expansion though the leading index is strongly influenced by stocks (i.e. the inclusion of the S&P 500 as one of the leading indicators) and the pronounced “V”-shaped bounce coming directly on the back of such a dramatic period of decline appears suspicious.
+On the face of it this is clearly a Bullish development as this series (an aggregate of 10 component leading indices) is signaling a clear shift to exceptional expansion.

 Only time will tell…